Is Case Interview Coaching Worth the Money? Pros and Cons

 Overall Assessment of Case Interview Coaching

-Although expensive, case interview coaching can provide you with high quality feedback that can significantly improve your case interview performance.
+Although expensive, case interview coaching can provide high quality feedback that can significantly improve your case interview performance.
 By working with case interview experts, you will be practicing with high quality cases and get detailed feedback that ordinary case interview partners are not able to provide.
+You may also learn insider strategies or tips specific to the consulting firm that your case coach previously worked at.

 You should know that you do not absolutely need to purchase case interview coaching to receive a consulting job offer.
 The vast majority of candidates that receive offers from top firms did not purchase case interview coaching.
 By purchasing case interview coaching, you are essentially purchasing convenience and learning efficiency.